abhishekbhardwaj/tailwind-react-next.js-typescript-eslint-jest-starter/readme.md

 ## Code Structure

-1. All source code is located in the `src/` directory.
+All source code is located in the `src/` directory.

-2. All Next.js entrypoints are housed in the `src/pages` directory as a default.
+1. All Next.js entrypoints are housed in the `src/pages` directory as a default.

+    - Currently has `_app.tsx` which bootstraps ChakraUI within this project.
+    - There's also a sample `index.tsx`.

+    **NOTE:** Feel free to move `pages` outside of `src/` if that's what you prefer.
+You'll just need to restart your local development server and everything should continue working as normal.

-3. `src/components` are all stateless reusable components.
+2. `src/components` are all stateless reusable components.
-4. `src/containers` are more of stateful components for more main level components, like a whole page or screen for example.
+3. `src/containers` are more of stateful components for more main level components, like a whole page or screen for example.
-5. `src/css` folder is there just to house the Tailwind initialization.
+4. `src/css` folder is there just to house any CSS.

+    - Currently contains the TailwindCSS initialization CSS file.

-6. All env variables are available in `.env` files (`.env` file isn't committed).
+5. All env variables are available in `.env` files (`.env` file isn't committed).
 Whenever you update `.env`, please update `.env.example` and `.env.test` and `next.config.js` to proxy all environment variables properly.

-    You can access these variables in the app source code anywhere using `process.env.<VAR_NAME>`.
+    - You can access these variables in the app source code anywhere using `process.env.<VAR_NAME>`.

 My personal preference is to have the bare minimum code in `./src/pages/` and group stateful logic components in `src/containers` directory.
 Helps keep everything in one place, neat and tidy.
 You can change this in any way you prefer.